Why You Need to Be Sleeping On A Fiberglass Free Mattress

 Mattresses sold and assembled in the U.S. have to comply with strict product safety regulations that mattresses shipped from overseas can sidestep.
 Knowing a mattress’s construction and product history can boost confidence in any labels and certifications it has.
 The best places to buy a mattress should list this information openly or provide it freely upon request when you speak to a customer service representative.

-Speaking of safety labels and certifications, some of the more common ones to keep an eye out for include:
+Speaking of safety labels and mattress certifications, some of the more common ones to keep an eye out for include:

 While a low-cost mattress may be tempting if you’re on a budget, they typically lack the certifications and transparency that can inspire consumer confidence.
 You can save money without sacrificing quality and find an affordable eco-friendly mattress that’s free of fiberglass.